 Cook County, which contains the city of Chicago, operates one of the largest single-site jails in the United States.
-Cook County has made progress in reducing reliance on jail incarceration, with the population of the Cook County Jail declining 6.4% overall between April 2016 and April 2017.
-Notably, the proportion of low-risk, nonviolent defendants held in jail pretrial has also declined from 45% to 30% since the county began implementing pretrial reform efforts.
+Cook County has made progress in reducing reliance on jail incarceration, with the population of the Cook County Jail declining 30% overall between April 2016 and July 2019.

-To continue reducing the jail population safely, the county plans to implement new strategies aimed at addressing system inefficiencies, providing non-jail options for lower-risk offenders, and rebuilding community trust in the justice system.
-These strategies will include the rollout of an Automated Court Reminder system to reduce failure to appear charges, a comprehensive bail review and reform strategy, implementing deflection and diversion options for law enforcement to help provide alternatives for non-violent offenders, and fostering extensive community engagement around ongoing criminal justice reform in Cook County.
+To continue reducing the jail population safely, the county plans to implement new strategies aimed at increasing system efficiencies, offering services to individuals with unique needs, and rebuilding community trust in the justice system.
+These strategies will include enhancing data exchanges among agencies, regular review of individuals detained to identify release barriers, connection to appropriate services for those with mental health and substance use needs as well as individuals engaged in narcotic distribution as a form of employment, more effective management of warrants, and fostering extensive community engagement around ongoing criminal justice reform in Cook County.